timklapdor/learning-patterns/src/patterns/interpretive-evaluative.md

 ---
 activity: ["discussion"]
 tags: ["discussion"]
-type: ["inquiry"]
+type: ["discursive"]
-pattern: ["interpretive & evaluative"]
+pattern: ["interpret & evaluate"]
 status: [""]
-definition: ["This kind of discussion starts by asking questions about the intentions or goals of the author, creator, character etc. Then students are asked to evaluate the veracity of these intentions, and finally the effectiveness of the methods used."]
+definition: ["A two-step discussion that first asks students to discuss the intentions of a resource and then to evaluate its effectiveness. "]
-scaffold: ["This kind of discussion works well in conjunction with an external resource or case study where students are asked to initially interpret and perceive the intended outcomes or purpose.
-After they work through the information, they are then asked to evaluate how effective and how close to those initial intentions they were. "]
+scaffold: ["This kind of discussion starts by asking questions about the intentions or goals of the author, creator, character etc. Then students are asked to evaluate the veracity of these intentions and, finally, the effectiveness of the methods used.
+This kind of discussion works well with an external resource or case study to act as a stimulus.
+The discussion can begin with how students have interpreted and perceived the intended outcomes or purpose of the resource.
+After they work through that information, they can evaluate how effective and close to the resource's initial intentions."]
 ---

-This kind of discussion works well in conjunction with an external resource or case study where students are asked to initially interpret and perceive the intended outcomes or purpose.
-After they work through the information, they are then asked to evaluate how effective and how close to those initial intentions they were.
+This kind of discussion starts by asking questions about the intentions or goals of the author, creator, character etc. Then students are asked to evaluate the veracity of these intentions and, finally, the effectiveness of the methods used.
+This kind of discussion works well with an external resource or case study to act as a stimulus.
+The discussion can begin with how students have interpreted and perceived the intended outcomes or purpose of the resource.
+After they work through that information, they can evaluate how effective and close to the resource's initial intentions.